SteelCompendium/data-md-dse/Bestiary/Shade.md

   t1: 2 corruption damage
   t2: 3 corruption damage
   t3: '4 corruption damage; the target moves up to their speed away from all shades '
+  effects:
+  - roll: 2d10 + 2
+    t1: 2 corruption damage
+    t2: 3 corruption damage
+    t3: '4 corruption damage; the target moves up to their speed away from all shades '

 ```